-A new friend in your wardrobe, perhaps an electronic polo shirt, will help you turn on the house lights and start the music.
-In the meantime he will keep you cool, dry, trendy, clean and virus free.
+A new friend in your wardrobe, perhaps an electronic polo, will help you turn on the lights in your house and start the music.
+In the meantime he will keep you cool, dry, trendy, clean and free from viruses.
 Not necessarily in that order.

 Purdue University researchers have developed a revolutionary fabric that thanks to a technology called RF-TENG allows the wearer to control electronic devices through clothing.

-"For the first time, there is a technique that can transform clothes and fabrics into electronic fibers that feed themselves.
-They can incorporate sensors, music players or simple beacons without time-consuming or expensive processes.".
-This is what assures Ramses Martinez, professor at the industrial engineering school of Purdue's College of Engineering.
+“For the first time there is a technique capable of transforming clothes and fabrics into electronic fibers that power themselves.
+They will be able to incorporate sensors, music players or simple light indicators without long or expensive processes”.
+This is what Ramses Martinez, professor at the industrial engineering school of Purdue's College of Engineering, assures.

-The new technology was featured in the latest issue of Advanced Functional Materials magazine.
+The new technology was presented in the latest issue of the journal Advanced Functional Materials.

-"It is now possible to make clothes that protect against rain, stains and bacteria while using the energy produced by the wearer's body to feed themselves," says Martinez.
-"It is a revolution in the development of wearable interfaces, which can now be washed in the washing machine like any other suit ".
+“It is now possible to make clothes that protect against rain, stains and bacteria while using the energy produced by the wearer's body to power themselves,” says Martinez.
+“It's a revolution in the development of wearable interfaces, which can now be washed in the washing machine like any clothes."

 The technology behind the invention